 Long live the queen

 Red harvester ant queens can live up to 30 years according to a study published in 2013.
-However, the crown goes to termite queens which can live for up to 50 years.
+However, the crown goes to termite queens who can live for up to 50 years.

 Faster than a speeding bullet?

 A professor at the University of Florida once shot a pellet from an air rifle to see if a male horsefly could catch it.
 Flying at around 90 mph, he caught the pellet, setting the record for insects.

 Insects were inhabiting the earth for almost 170 million years before dinosaurs ruled.
 The oldest partial insect fossil, a set of jaws, dates back over 400 million years making them one of the first creatures to transition from sea to land.

 They are everywhere